 Education in Gibraltar is compulsory from ages four to 15, during which time it is provided free of charge.
-Nursery school is optional and can be attended at age three, prior to the start of formal schooling.
+Nursery school is optional and can be attended from age three, prior to the start of formal schooling.

-First school (otherwise known as primary school) is compulsory and attended from ages four to seven.
+First school (otherwise known as primary school) is compulsory and children attend from ages four to seven.
 Middle school is from ages eight to 11, while secondary school with sixth form is for ages 12 to 18.
 Though students can legally stop attending school at age 15 after the completion of the GCSEs, most students continue to attend school and move onto the sixth form.

 It's worth mentioning that public primary schools in Gibraltar are co-educational, while public secondary schools are single-sex.
 There are around a dozen public primary schools to choose from, but only two public secondary schools.

 Private schools in Gibraltar include Loreto Convent School, a co-educational primary school, and Prior Park School, a co-educational secondary school.
 Both are Roman Catholic schools, with teaching taking place through the Catholic lens and conventions.

 Due to the extremely limited availability of private schools in Gibraltar, parents who want to pursue this route should apply well ahead of time to secure a spot.

 As there are no international schools in Gibraltar, expats who are set on sending their child to one of these will have to extend their search beyond the border and into Spain.
 The nearest international school is in Sotogrande, and there are a few in Marbella as well.

 Some of Spain's international schools offer boarding facilities, but with the availability of regular and cheap flights to the UK, many expats and local Gibraltarians choose to send their children to boarding schools in England.